cosmos/sdk-tutorials/academy/2-main-concepts/protobuf.md

 <HighlightBox type="synopsis">

 Protobuf is a data serialization method.
 Developers use it to describe message formats.
-There is a lot of internal communication within a Cosmos app and Protobuf is central to how it's done.
+There is a lot of internal communication within a Cosmos application and Protobuf is central to how communication is done.

 Before diving into the section a look at the following sections is recommended: